hamayun-cpu/twitter_clone/README.md

 # Twitter-clone

-> This project is a junior version of Twitter.
-Where a user can Post,Edit and Delete Tweet, If he is signed in.
-Anybody if he is signed in or not can see the tweets.
+> This project is junior version of twitter.
+Where a Signed In User can tweet and can edit and delete it.
+If the user is not SigneIn he can only view the tweets.

 ## Built With